If you’re into the “spirit world,” there is a haunted bridge in Gettysburg PA that should be on your bucket list for 2023.

 The Smoking Sachs Covered Bridge Ghost

-Another strange phenomenon that occurs at the haunted bridge in Gettysburg is the smoking ghost.
+Another strange phenomenon that occurs at the haunted covered bridge in Gettysburg is the smoking ghost.

 When visitors place a cigarette on the metal railing outside the bridge, it spins and appears that someone is taking a puff.
 Some claim that this smoking Sachs Bridge ghost even has a name—Tennessee.